OpenBfS/UncertRadio/README.md

 http://dx.doi.org/10.1016/j.apradiso.2015.12.046
 ```

-## How to compile UncertRadio for windows
+## How to compile UncertRadio for Windows
 ### Download and install MSYS2
 https://www.msys2.org/